 Why Ikea Alex desk hack?
 How much does it cost?

-Desk built-in design with Ikea Alex drawer and Ekby Alex shelf
+Desk built-in desk design with Ikea Alex drawer and Ekby Alex shelf hack

 Here’s a render.
-After tweaking it multiple times I’m pretty happy with the design solution and the amount of desk storage.
+After tweaking it multiple times I’m pretty happy with the design solution and the amount of desk space and drawer storage.

-Here’s all the furniture pieces I bought from Ikea for my home office built-in desk and sewing nook:
+Here’s all Ikea furniture I bought to hack for my home office built-in desk and sewing nook:

-There’s two configurations for Ikea Alex drawer unit, one is with a drop file storage drawer, and the other one replaces the file drawer to two shallow drawers.
-I picked the drop file configuration because I want to keep my file organized in my home office instead of having a separate file cabinet.
+I picked the filling cabinet(also called drop file on Ikea’s site) configuration because I want to keep my file organized in my home office instead of having a separate file cabinet.

 Step by step instructions on Ikea Alex desk built-in hack